The Web address of this article is

 This Lesson-6 article defines an effective parenting agreement, and

-gives an example of a real couple fighting over a parenting agreement.
+gives an example of a real couple fighting over an agreement.
 It

 outlines common surface problems that hinder effective parenting agreements